Independent inquiry to examine mother and baby homes in North

 Foster acknowledges pain caused to thousands after report finds ‘strong similarities’ to Republic

-Good Shepherd Catholic Church on the Ormeau Road in Belfast which shared the site with Magdalen Asylum ran by Roman Catholic Good Shepherd Sisters from 1867 with the laundry closing in 1977.
+Good Shepherd Catholic Church on the Ormeau Road in Belfast.
 Photograph: Liam McBurney/PA Wire

 An independent investigation is to be launched into the operation of mother and baby homes in Northern Ireland.